frc3197/Eileen-Documentation/doc/Class Documentation/Robot.rst

 ===============
 frc2019.robot.Robot
 ===============
-The class frc2019.robot.Robot
-(inheriting methods from wdu.wpi.first.wpilibj.TimedRobot) is the main class that contains the functions that initializes the robot.
+The class frc2019.robot.Robot is the main class that contains the functions that initializes the robot.

 Subsystems should be initialized here.